epinio/docs/src/installation/install_epinio_manual.md

 The Epinio specific resources can be deployed on the cluster using [the epinio helm chart](https://artifacthub.io/packages/helm/epinio/epinio)

-First create the epinio namespace and add it to the Linkerd mesh.
+First create the epinio namespace and add it to the Linkerd mesh (you can skip the label if you didn't install Linkerd).

 ```
 $ kubectl create namespace epinio